 a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+Convert Prime Farmland, Unique Farmland,

+or Farmland of Statewide Importance

+(Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and

+Monitoring Program of the California

+Resources Agency, to non-agricultural use?

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Discussion: There are no agricultural propertie modifications by this project.
-Therefore, these b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? • Discussion: There are no properties within the or this project could not result in impacts to agricult c.
+Therefore, these - b.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? • Discussion: There are no properties within the orthogonal terms of this project could not result in impacts to agricult c.
 Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? • Discussion: There are no forest land or timberla project could not result in impacts to these reso within the City of Pa aso Robles, there efore this d.
-Result in the loss of forest land or conversion of forest land to non-forest use? • Discussion: See II.
+Result in the loss of forest land or conversion of forest land to non-forest use?
+Discussion: See II.
 C. above. e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? • Discussion: There are no agricultural properties or farmlands within the zoning districts proposed for modifications by this project.
 Therefore, these resources could not result in impacts from this project.
-AIR QUALITY: Where available, the signific nt or air pollution control district may be relied u a.
+III.
+AIR QUALITY: Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
+Would the project:

+a.
 Conflict with or obstruct implementation of the applicable air quality plan?
-(Source: 11) ······ 1 d '
+(Source: 11) -